platinasystems/goes/docs/Platina Appliance Head Users Guide.md

       - 1G   - Interface names are xethX-Y, where X = 1 ..
 32, Y = 1 ..
 4
     - Each individual port can be configured independently.

-In order to breakout ports into multiple lanes, the file `/etc/modprobe.d/goesd-platina-mk1-modprobe.conf` needs to be updated as follows:
+In order to break out ports into multiple lanes, modify the file `/etc/modprobe.d/goesd-platina-mk1-modprobe.conf` per these steps:

-    - Add/Update the `options` line
+1. Modify (or add) an options statement to set the *provision* module parameter for the *platina-mk1* module:
+    1. There should be one comma-separated integer for each front panel port.
-    - Each of the numbers correspond to the number of lanes starting with exth1 to xeth32.
+    1. Each integer represents the number of lanes to split each port into, where valid values are 1, 2 or 4.
-    - E.g.: options platina-mk1 provision=1,1,4,1,4,1,2,1,4,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1
+    1. For example, so keep all ports a single lane except ports 3, 5 and 9, which we want as four lanes, and port 7 as two lanes, the line in the file would look like this: `options platina-mk1 provision=1,1,4,1,4,1,2,1,4,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1`
+1. Remove and re-insert the platina-mk1 module:
+    1. `modprobe -r platina-mk1`
+    1. `modprobe platina-mk1`
+1. Restart GOES:
+    1. `sudo goes stop`
+    1. `sudo goes start`

-    -     The above creates interfaces: xeth1, xeth2, xeth3-1, xeth3-2 .. xeth3-4, xeth4, xeth5-1 .. xeth5-4, xeth6, xeth7-1, xeth7-3, xeth8, xeth9-1 .. xeth9-4,....xeth32
+The above example will result in the Linux network interfaces interfaces: xeth1, xeth2, xeth3-1, xeth3-2 .. xeth3-4, xeth4, xeth5-1 .. xeth5-4, xeth6, xeth7-1, xeth7-3, xeth8, xeth9-1 .. xeth9-4,....xeth32.

+While reloading the kernel module and restarting GOES, there may be some brief disruption to network forwarding.

+*Note: When GOES is started, the interfaces are assigned MAC addresses incrementally from the built-in base MAC address.
+When changing a port's lane configuration, it is possible that the MAC addresses for each interface may be renumbered.*

 <a name="setmediatypeandspeed"/>

 ## Set Media Type and Speed

-To set the media type and speed on xeth1 to copper (i.e. DAC cable) and 100g fixed speed for example, enter

-    sudo goes stop && sudo ip link set xeth1 up && sudo ethtool --set-priv-flags xeth1 copper on && sudo ethtool -s xeth1 speed 100000 autoneg off && sudo ifconfig xeth1 10.0.1.47/24 && sleep 3 && sudo goes start
+The standard Linux *ethtool* tool may be used to set various low-level parameters, including the media type and link speed.
+To set the media type to copper, and the link speed to 100GbE, follow these steps:

+1. `sudo goes stop`
+1. `sudo ethtool --set-priv-flags xeth1 copper on`
+1. `sudo ethtool -s xeth1 speed 100000 autoneg off`
+1. `sudo goes start`

-To set the speed to autoneg enter
+To have the speed autonegotiated, use the following:

-    sudo goes stop && sudo ip link set xeth1 up && sudo ethtool -s xeth1 autoneg on && sudo ifconfig xeth1 10.0.1.47/24 && sleep 3 && sudo goes start

-***Note: In this version, media copper must be set before speed in order for link training and receive equalization to work optimally.***
+1. `sudo goes stop`
+1. `sudo ethtool --set-priv-flags xeth1 copper on`
+1. `sudo ethtool -s xeth1 autoneg on`
+1. `sudo goes start`

+*Note: At the time of writing, the media type should be set before setting link speed autonegotiation.*

-***Note: Speed options supported are auto, 100g, 50g, 40g, 25g, 10g and 1g.***
+*Note: Supported link speeds are auto, 100g, 50g, 40g, 25g, 10g and 1g.*

 The settings do not persist across goes stop/start or reboot.
 To configure permanently, add the configuration in /etc/network/interfaces